 there is room at the table

-- We exist to provide safe spaces where people can explore the life and claims of Jesus in an encouraging, supportive, and grace-filled environment while allows people to express and wrestle with their doubts.
+- We exist to provide safe spaces where people can explore the life and claims of Jesus in an encouraging, supportive, and grace-filled environment that allows people to express and wrestle with their doubts.

-- We desire to be a community where questions are as important as answers and the journey matters more than the destination.
+- We desire to be a community where questions are as important as answers, and the journey matters more than the destination.

-Disciple making rather than church planting.
+Disciple-making rather than church planting.

 We believe that when you focus on making disciples, a church will be a natural outﬂow.
 However, building a church does not guarantee disciples.
-We will focus our early efforts on disciple-making, and building that into the very DNA (culture) of who we are.
-Our desire from the very start will be to make disciples who will love and serve, Jesus, their community, and each other.
+We will focus our early efforts on disciple-making and building that into the very DNA (culture) of who we are.
+Our desire from the very start will be to make disciples who will love and serve Jesus, their community, and each other.

 Invite people to join God’s mission rather than attend meetings

-Neighbourhood-based with multiple locations rather than regional
+Parish-based with multiple locations rather than regional

-Story-based rather than rules based
+Story-based rather than rules-based